futurefounder/bandwidth-buddy-tools/readme.md

-# Bandwidth Buddy Tools
+# Bandwidth Buddy - Tools

-**Bandwidth Buddy Tools** is a set of Python scripts designed to help developers analyze and optimize web page performance by reducing bandwidth usage.
-These tools allow users to check the sizes of various assets on web pages, extract file sizes from sitemaps, and detect oversized resources that may affect website load time.
+**Bandwidth Buddy - Tools** is a set of Python scripts designed to help developers analyze and optimize web page assets and thereby reducing bandwidth usage.
+These tools allow users to check the sizes of various assets on web pages, extract file sizes from sitemaps, and detect oversized resources that may affect website bandwidth usage.

+If used correctly, you can quickly dissect your website and optimize it for bandwidth efficiency and page speed.

 ## Features